DylanLederman/Housing-Price-Estimation-With-Linear-Regression/docs/REPORT.md

 ## Conclusion

-Through the models created and different feature engineering methods, we concluded that XGBRegressor with feature-engineering produced the lowest RMSE.
+Through the models created and different feature engineering methods, we concluded that XGBRegressor with feature-engineering performed the best, producing the lowest RMSE.
+The Jax implementation performed the worst of all of our models, but we would expect it to perform much better with more time to implement more sophisticated regression techniques.
+We learned that feature-engineering was far more important than hyper-parameter optimization, as it increased the effectiveness of XGBRegressor.
+We also learned about the importance of data encoding and feature-engineering.
+It was interesting to see how different encodings affected the results of our models.
-It was found that the one-hot encoding, and a combination of one-hot and label encoding gave the lowest root mean square error (rme)

-Label encoding rme ~ $13,000

-XGB Regressor rme ~ $17,000

-Our concern is that the linear needs further work, because a result of $20,000 was obtained

-It is questionable to get a big difference between different encoding techniques.
-One-hot encoding did an excellent job, but we’re unsure why this is the case

-Jax significantly sped up processing speed in the linear regression using numerical data.

-When running applying Jax.jit to our linear regression function’s loss and forward pass function there was a significant decrease in processing speed by about a difference of
+Future improvements to solving this problem would include using a multiple linear regression model as well as more complex machine learning techniques such as ridge regression.
+Additionally, improving the capabilities of our Jax linear regression model would be done in the future.
+We would like to see the Jax model perform with a loss similar to that of the XGBRegressor.

+Attempting this problem was enjoyable and served as a good introduction into applying a regression model to a real-world problem.